Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AThat's C A S K.

-Speaker AA Cappella Shanty Crew.
+Speaker AStands for Collings A Cappella Shanty Crew.

-Speaker ASo how do you guys start?
+Speaker ASo how did you guys start?

 Speaker AWell, we're a father and daughter duo.